anonwins/monero-block-scanner-php/README.md

 );
 ```

-> **Callback accuracy matters:** The callback should accurately report whether a public spend key is controlled by you (see ["Safety: Callback Reliability and Output Amount Limit"](##safety-callback-reliability-and-output-amount-limit) for guidance).
+> **Callback accuracy matters:** The callback should accurately report whether a public spend key is controlled by you (see ["Safety: Callback Reliability and Output Amount Limit"](#safety-callback-reliability-and-output-amount-limit) for guidance).
 Arrays, hash maps, or database-backed lookups are recommended for maximum correctness and minimal false positives.
-Probabilistic structures (like bloom filters) are supported but rarely needed due to aggressive pre-filtering.
+Probabilistic structures (like bloom filters) are not really needed, as MoneroScanner already heavily pre-filters outputs by cryptographic properties.

 ## Requirements